pallets-eco/wtforms/README.txt

 If you downloaded the package from PyPI, there will be a prebuilt copy of the html documentation in the `docs/_build/html/` directory.
-If not, you can generate it youself by running `make html` in the `docs` directory.
+If not, you can generate it yourself by running `make html` in the `docs` directory.